Brazil IPO plan fails to inspire French Carrefour shares

-PARIS Shares in French retailer Carrefour (CARR.PA) slipped on Thursday as analysts said its planned $1.7 billion (1.31 billion pounds) initial public offering (IPO) of its Brazilian business broadly met their valuations.
+PARIS (Reuters) - Shares in French retailer Carrefour (CARR.PA) slipped on Thursday as analysts said its planned $1.7 billion (1.31 billion pounds) initial public offering (IPO) of its Brazilian business broadly met their valuations.

 Carrefour, the world's second-largest retailer behind Wal-Mart (WMT.N), plans to list the Atacadao business on July 20 on the Sao Paulo exchange with a 15-20 percent free float and an indicative price tag of 15 to 19 reais per share..